 All phone devices behave as regular phones to the end users, but are further enhanced with specific functions for naval use.
 Additionally, authorized users can logon to a phone and the phones will immediately be equipped with their profile settings.

 The virtual machines and Media Gateways are delivered in duplicate to prevent a Single Point of Failure.
-The Virtual Machines are running in a Master/Slave configuration.
-In a fail-over situation the Slave will automatically take over.
+The Virtual Machines are running in a High availability and Fault tolerance configuration.
+In a fail-over a second VM will automatically take over.

 Save money and time

 The system can be used as a telephone switchboard and task system.
 The task system takes action on certain daily events.
-Let’s use the example of refilling paper and/or toner in a copier machine.
-You do not know beforehand when you will run out of paper or toner, but it always happens when you are in a hurry.
-Searching for an available employee within the organization requires a lot of time.
-Within WCMS, individuals are classified based on their positions and tasks.
-These employees can choose when they are “on the job”.
-Then the system can always find the right individual.
-This will immediately provide you with the right individual when you call this function.
-That delivers huge savings and prevents annoyance.
+Let’s use the example of managing IT support requests.
+You cannot predict when a technical issue will arise, but it often occurs when you’re in the middle of an important task.
+Locating an available IT specialist within the organization can be time-consuming.
+Within the WCMS, individuals are classified based on their positions and tasks.
+The system can always find the right individual based on his/her classifications.
+When you call this IT-function, it will immediately connect you with the appropriate IT specialist.
+This leads to significant time savings and reduces frustration.